Gernby/raspberry-pilot/README.md

 2. Turn on the car
 3. SSH into the Pi
 4. Edit `~/kegman.json` and change the value in `useAutoFlash` from `0` to `1`.
-5. Reboot the Pi.
-The Pi should successfully flash the Panda upon reboot and keep the Panda up to date in the future.
+5. Turn the car off and unplug the Pi.

 ### White or Gray Panda